The Open Water certification process is completed and can be paid for in 3 separate steps.

-Step 1 Completion of the online open water eLearning course found here https://www.tdisdi.com/elearning/
+Step 1 The link to sign up for the online open water eLearning course is found here https://www.tdisdi.com/elearning/

 $100.00 down to receive the eLearning code, student folder, and log book.
 I prefer all students initially meet me at the office (AKA my house) to go over any questions or concerns before beginning the course.
 If meeting is difficult due to time or travel constraints, I have emailed the code in the past, and can accept credit cards or PayPal online.
 The link for paying through PayPal is located at the bottom of this page.
 Not sure if online learning is for you?
 Try the SDI demo course link to your right.
 If your still not comfortable with online training after attempting the demo course, let me know.
 It's been a few years, but I promise I can still teach a Power Point version of the course!